-- 3.12 A Member in Public Practice who acquires confidential information in the course of performing a Reporting Service Engagement for a Client shall comply with Subsection 114 Confidentiality of the Code. - 3.13 Unless a Member in Public Practice has a legal, regulatory or professional obligation of disclosure, the Member shall not convey any information relating to a Client's affairs to a third party without the Client's permission. - 3.14 Where a Client has given a Member in Public Practice permission to disclose confidential information to a third party, it is preferable that this permission is in Writing.
-Where oral permission is obtained, a contemporaneous note should be made and kept on file by the Member recording the relevant details of the Client's approval. - 3.15 Where a Member in Public Practice provides confidential information in accordance with a legal, regulatory or professional obligation of disclosure, the Member shall notify the Client or the relevant third party as soon as practicable, provided that there is no legal prohibition against such notification.
+3.12 A Member in Public Practice who acquires confidential information in the course of performing a Reporting Service Engagement for a Client shall comply with Subsection 114 Confidentiality of the Code.

+- 3.13 Unless a Member in Public Practice has a legal, regulatory or professional duty or right to disclose, the Member shall not convey any information relating to a Client's affairs to a third party without the Client's permission. - 3.14 Where a Client has given a Member in Public Practice permission to disclose confidential information to a third party, it is preferable that this permission is in Writing.
+Where oral permission is obtained, a contemporaneous note should be made and kept on file by the Member recording the relevant details of the Client's approval. - 3.15 Where a Member in Public Practice provides confidential information in accordance with a legal, regulatory or professional duty or right to disclose, the Member shall consider whether it is appropriate to inform the Client or the relevant third party, either before disclosing the confidential information, or as soon as practicable thereafter, provided that there is no legal prohibition against such notification.